tinted-theming/base16-rofi/README.md

 ### Base16-Shell Hook

 For Rofi < 1.4 this repo also provides a hook to switch the colorscheme automatically when a base16_shell theme is set.
+Note that for now, this only works when there is no existing Rofi config file (to avoid overwriting it).
 The setup is pretty straightforward:

 ```
 > export BASE16_SHELL_HOOKS=$HOME/.config/base16-shell/hooks